Kiama

 Residential development activity is slightly higher than average within Kiama when compared nationally

-Kiama averaged approximately 64 new dwelling approvals annually over the past six years.
-Between FY21 and FY25321 homes were approved, with an additional 20 approved in FY26 as of current data.
-Each year, about 1.9 people moved to Kiama for each dwelling built during these five financial years.
+Kiama averaged approximately 64 new dwelling approvals annually over the past five financial years, from FY21 to FY25.
+A total of 321 homes were approved during this period, with an additional 20 approved in FY26 as of now.
+On average, 1.9 people moved to Kiama for each dwelling built between FY21 and FY25, indicating a balanced supply and demand dynamic that maintains stable market conditions.

 Frequently Asked Questions - Development